Punctate palmoplantar keratoderma in Adult

 Numerous subtypes have been identified, and varied classification systems exist:

-PPK type 1, also known as the diffuse type, Buschke-Fischer-Brauer disease, keratosis punctata palmaris et plantaris, and keratosis papulosa – Patients present with small hyperkeratotic papules on the palms or soles that appear in late childhood to adolescence.
+Punctate PPK type 1, also known as the diffuse type, Buschke-Fischer-Brauer disease, keratosis punctata palmaris et plantaris, and keratosis papulosa – Patients present with small hyperkeratotic papules on the palms or soles that appear in late childhood to adolescence.
 These lesions increase in size and number with time.
-Acquired forms have later onset and may be associated with malignancies (squamous cell carcinoma, Hodgkin disease, and renal, breast, lung, prostatic, pancreatic, and colonic adenocarcinomas), spastic paralysis, ankylosing spondylitis, anodontia, deuteranopia, deuteranomaly, freckle-like hyperpigmentation, or HIV disease.
+Mutations in the alpha and gamma adaptin binding protein (AAGAB) on chromosome 15 have been identified.
+Only a few reported kindreds have associated malignancy (squamous cell carcinoma, Hodgkin disease, and renal, breast, lung, prostatic, pancreatic, and colonic adenocarcinomas).
+Other rare associations include spastic paralysis, ankylosing spondylitis, anodontia, deuteranopia, deuteranomaly, freckle-like hyperpigmentation, or HIV disease.

 Punctate PPK of the palmar creases (keratosis punctata of the palmar creases) is a distinct variant that has been identified in patients of African descent.

 In Cole disease, punctate PPK is seen in association with guttate hypopigmentation, with or without calcifications within tendons, skin, and breast tissue.

 L85.2 – Keratosis punctata (palmaris et plantaris)